burakayy7/blog/_posts/2021-06-06-IMU-Measurments.md

 subclass: 'post'
 ---

 For a long time I have always wanted to build robots that know their orientation.
-And to do that I will first need to learn how Inertial Measurment
+And to do that I will first need to learn how Inertial Measurment.

 Units, IMU for short, work.
 I currently only have an MPU6050 which has both a 3-axis accelerometer and a 3-axis gyroscope.
 But, keep in mind that these are made with MEMS \(Micro-electromechanical systems\), or cell-phone grade sensors.
-They will have inperfections.
+They will have imperfections.

 I first started on a bunch of online tutorials on how to use this and I got the accelerometer to measure angles.

+First, we need to hook up the MPU6050 to our Arduino.
+First, simply connect the voltage pins to 5 volts and ground to negative.
+Next, we have
-Here is a short piece of code that will do the basic readings from the MPU6050 \(also make sure you hooked up the sensor correclty, search it up\):
+Here is a short piece of code that will do the basic readings from the MPU6050 \(also make sure you hooked up the sensor correctly, search it up\):

 ```cpp
 #include <MPU6050.h>